-Turrican II: The Final Fight was released in 1991 for the Amiga and Atari ST and was the sequel to the original Turrican side-scrolling action shooter game that enjoyed great success back in 1990 due to its extreme popularity as a state of-the-art shooter!
-The game was later release on PC (MS-DOS) two years later in 1993 as well as on the 8bit home-computers such as Amstrad CPC, Commodore C64, Sinclair ZX Spectrum.
-There were also ports for the 16bit game consoles Nintendo SNES (as Super Turrican), SEGA Megadrive/Genesis (as Universal Soldier) having though a few difference in level design.
+Turrican II: The Final Fight was released in 1991 for the Amiga and Atari ST and is the sequel to the original Turrican multi-platform shoot em up that enjoyed great success back in 1990 due to its extreme popularity as a state of-the-art arcade-style title!
+The game was released later in 1993 for the MS-DOS as well as for the 8bit home-computers such as the Amstrad CPC, Commodore 64 and ZX Spectrum.
+It was also released on the Nintendo SNES (as Super Turrican) and SEGA Megadrive/Genesis (as Universal Soldier) having though several differences in level design.

-Story/Gameplay The year is 3025 and after the first defeat of Mogul the world was very calm.
+STORY / GAMEPLAY The year is 3025 and after the first defeat of Mogul the world was very calm.
 United Planets Freedom Forces were responsible to keep peace.
 But everything changed after the Avalon 1 (one of their spaceships) has been attacked by an unknown battle-cruiser that came from deep space.
 While being the only survivor from this fight, Bren McGuire (the new Turrican), needs to take his revenge against those who killed all his partners.
 So the hero must fight, shoot, walk across traps and confront a variety of alien species of different potential and size.
 Here's where the challenging story begins.
 Turrican must jump across many platforms, kill the enemies and gather all tokens available since they grant him with energy, extra bombs and new weapons.
 His main weapons are a rapid-fire assault rifle, an electro-sweeper plus the ability of becoming a rolling sharp razor (which can kill anything in its path) much like its predecessor.
+Do not forget to keep an eye on the time limit, as it will be an instant death!
 Unlike other games of its type, Turrican II contains also three levels of horizontal shooter action in the spirit of R-Type.
+The action is fun, mindless and absorbing, and the huge range of enemies and bonus pods keeps it that way for hours.
 This game is a perfect example of "coin-op like" high quality arcade shooter released on every 8bit/16bit platforms.
-It showed what the 16bit machines (Amiga and ST) could do at the time in terms of graphics and sound, especially the original Amiga version.
+The game actually shows what the 16bit machines (Amiga and ST) could do back in the 90s in terms of graphics and sound, especially the Amiga OCS.

-Graphics/Sound: The Amiga version is fantastic, with its strongest point being the sound.
-Apart from the great graphics featured (64 colors on screen, detailed backgrounds and fluid sprite animation), the sound FX and music scores (especially during the intro of the game) are among the best I've ever experienced.
-Note that, a PC (MS-DOS) version released a couple of years later (!) and was better in graphics (256 colored screens) running in VGA mode and similar in-quality Amiga sounds (under Sound Blaster 16 or better.
+GRAPHICS / SOUND The Amiga version is fantastic, with its strongest point being the sound.
+Apart from the great graphics featured (64 colors on screen, detailed backgrounds and smooth sprite animation), the sound FX and music scores (especially during the intro of the game) are among the best I've ever listened to.
+Note that, a PC (MS-DOS) version released a couple of years later (!) and was better in graphics (256 colored screens) running in VGA mode and similar in-quality Amiga sounds (with the use of a Sound Blaster 16 or better, card).

 In-game music sample: